Bookmark and Share

 To illustrate how to integrate interactive music into a game, I started out by composing a song that could support a combat action sequence in a traditional way.
 The song was not composed to be used in interactive music per se, except perhaps that its structure was kept relatively simple, composed of parts of 8 or 16 bars.
 The static arrangement of the song may be previewed here.

 To follow along with this text, you can download the project here.
 It was created using Wwise 2010.1.3.
-If you don’t currently have the Wwise 2010.1.3 authoring tool, download it here, and follow the installation instructions.
+If you don't currently have the latest Wwise 2014.1.4 authoring tool, download it here, and follow the installation instructions.
 Note that it will work with more recent versions; project migration will occur the first time you open it.
 Together, we will define how the game should affect the music, split the song into segments and gradually tweak the project so that they blend seamlessly into one another at run-time.
 The Interactive Music Hierarchy of the Wwise project has four separate music switch containers, corresponding to the 4 main sections of this article.

 Basic Integration